dotnet-school/oapi-devops-workshop/README.md

   kubectl apply -f k8
   # deployment.apps/oapi-app-deployment created
   # service/oapi-service created
   ```

   With Kind, it is not possible (or I don't understand) how to access the load balancer on local machine.
-Though it is straight forward with minikube as shown in next step.
+Though it is straight forward with minikube as shown in next step or if using ingress controller.

 - With minikube

   ```bash